danroth27/BlazorWeather/README.md

 You'll need an [Accuweather API key](https://developer.accuweather.com/) to use their services.
 You can sign up for a free trial - just be aware it's only good for 50 requests/day.

-To setup the API key in the Blazor WebAssembly app during development, run the app and the run `localStorage.setItem("accuweathertoken", "\"**YOUR TOKEN**\"")` in the browser dev console.
-Clear the API key from local storage when you're done with it

 ## Credits

 The weather is supplied by [Accuweather](https://www.accuweather.com/).

-Geolocation is handled using [Blazor.Geolocation](https://github.com/AspNetMonsters/Blazor.Geolocation).
+Geolocation is handled using [Darnton.Blazor.DeviceInterop](https://github.com/darnton/BlazorDeviceInterop).

 Local storage is handled using [Blazored.LocalStorage](https://github.com/blazored/LocalStorage).